Vesence

 Create

-Generate a first draft instantly from a template, aligned with the matter context and your firm’s approved templates.
-Properly structured, formatted, and ready for review.
+Generate a first draft from a template, aligned with your firm’s styles and the matter context.

 Draft

-Apply complex edits inline while keeping formatting aligned, key terminology consistent, and the document coherent end-to-end.
-Even when borrowing from precedent.
+Apply complex edits inline while keeping terminology consistent and the document coherent end-to-end.

-Change the pricing mechanism from locked box to closing accounts
+Word taskpane showing pricing mechanism change from locked box to closing accounts

 Review

-Review documents against your requirements.
-Playbooks, checklists, standards, or instructions.
-Get precise, inline recommendations inside Word.
+Review against playbooks, checklists, or custom instructions.
+Get precise, inline recommendations.

 Check